wp-plugins/easyazon/readme.txt

 1. Add to cart functionality (increases the cookie length which gives you more time to earn a commission if the visitor adds the item to their shopping cart)
 1. Automatic link localization (earn commissions from previously wasted global traffic by automatically converting affiliate links to match the location your website is being visited from: e.g. UK visitors see Amazon.co.uk links)
 1. Support for multiple affiliate tracking ID's (track which links convert best)

+If you have any foreign traffic, you'll most likely see an immediate bump in your Amazon commissions upon installing EasyAzon Pro.

 [Upgrade To EasyAzon Pro here!](http://easyazon.com/why-pro/?utm_source=wordpressorg&utm_medium=link&utm_campaign=easyazonwporgbot)